RER B Train

 Tips for traveling

 Here are some tips to help ensure a smooth journey on the RER.
-For more detailed guidance, please visit our page : How to use the Paris Metro and RER, and how to buy tickets.
+For more detailed guidance, please visit our page : How to use the Paris Metro, and how to buy tickets.